Chapter 3 : Twenty Questions

 “Favorite class at Hogwarts?”

-“Those are two entirely different classes.”
+“Those are very different classes.”

 “What do you want to do when you graduate?”

 “Healer, although maybe a journalist if I don’t get the marks.”

 “First kiss.”
 Ok, that was definitely a blush.

 “Aiden Evans.”
 He was now a year above us, in my house and would be starting his final year.
 He'd been the Captain before me, but gave up the position to focus on school.
 Not many people did that.